Selling investor visa scheme in China a hard grind for U.S. mill

 Individual tickets for the one-day conference were available for $3,000 at the door, while a booth cost $30,000, one developer said.

-Agents and developers expect changes to the EB-5 programme, such as an increase in minimum investment levels or a tightening of oversight over the projects that qualify, although most who spoke with Reuters outside the event in Beijing last week said it was unlikely the programme would be cancelled.
+Agents and developers expect changes to the EB-5 program, such as an increase in minimum investment levels or a tightening of oversight over the projects that qualify, although most who spoke with Reuters outside the event in Beijing last week said it was unlikely the program would be canceled.
 None besides Walls agreed to speak on the record.

 "It's supposed to encourage investment in the rural and highly distressed urban areas.
 But due to some broad definitions, everyone (meets these criteria)," said Walls, declining to say how much EB-5 funding Big River Steel had raised since it started investor outreach.